Our Work

 UWC Atlantic 2012

-Ameed is a manager at Monitor Deloitte (Dubai), focused on advising senior government clients in the Middle East on strategy and policy.
-He holds a master's degree (with distinction) in Pharmaceutical Formulation and Entrepreneurship from University College London and a bachelor’s degree (cum laude) in Chemistry and Biology from New York University Abu Dhabi.
+Ameed holds a master's degree (with distinction) in Pharmaceutical Formulation and Entrepreneurship from University College London and a bachelor’s degree (cum laude) in Chemistry and Biology from New York University Abu Dhabi.
 Previously he was a researcher at Harvard University and became a Chevening scholar in 2017.

 Ameed grew up in Tulkarem, Palestine, where his parents ran a family bakery and instilled in Ameed and his four siblings the importance of education to overcome the political and socio-economic hurdles associated with living in Palestine.
 In 2010, Ameed received a Horizon scholarship to attend UWC Atlantic, an opportunity which he describes as being pivotal to his future academic and professional endeavours.
 Today, Ameed sits on the national committee responsible for selecting Palestinian students for similar scholarships.